dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 ### Other trials

-Studies using non-commercial tumor-informed assays have also rendered insightful results
+Studies using non-commercial tumor-informed assays have also rendered insightful results.
+One study used a custom targeted panel of 29 genes to study tumor tissue mutations, and performed a ctDNA-based follow-up of said variants using ddPCR [@tarazonaTargetedNextgenerationSequencing2019]

-- [ ] [@tarazonaTargetedNextgenerationSequencing2019]

 Other recent studies have explored the